 "Lor', now!
 Affairs o' State, belike," said he, with a whistle.
 "Well, a still tongue saves many a neck.
-I'm a cautious man myself, and these be times when I wouldna whisper some o' my thoughts-no, not into the ears o' my old brown mare here against me in the witness-box."
+I'm a cautious man myself, and these be times when I wouldna whisper some o' my thoughts-no, not into the ears o' my old brown mare here-for fear I'd see her some day standing over against me in the witness-box."